 The Weinberg Foundation holds its Biennial Community Gathering this year as a virtual event with more than 1,400 scheduled to view the program live online.
+You can view the entire program by clicking here.
 During the program, the Foundation will announce several leadership changes, both in its Baltimore and Hawaiʻi offices.
 Three senior leaders will be retiring from the Foundation in 2022.

 Jonathan Hook will retire as the Foundation’s chief investment officer in September 2022.
 At that time, David Gilmore, who currently serves as the Foundation’s deputy chief investment officer, will be promoted to CIO.

 Since joining the Foundation in 2014 as the Foundation’s first internal CIO, Mr. Hook has overseen the growth of the Foundation’s assets from $2.1 billion to now exceeding $3.2 billion—an increase of more than 50 percent.
 As a result, the Foundation’s grantmaking has grown accordingly and substantially, and the Foundation expects to award approximately $140 million in grants in 2022.